 Are you just setting up your practice Facebook page and wondering what to post?
-Perhaps you've been on social media for a while, but are running out of dental Facebook post ideas?
+Perhaps you've been on social media for a while, but are running out of Facebook post ideas for dentists?
 We understand that coming up with unique, engaging content to share on social media is tough.
 We also understand the impact a properly managed Facebook presence can have on boosting patient retention and referrals.

 So we're here to help!
 Below are 9 simple but effective dental Facebook post ideas, plus 12 graphics you can share on your own Facebook page.

 #1: Pose Questions

 People love to talk about themselves.
 Pose questions to your followers about their oral health habits that encourage them to "like" or comment on the post.
 Here are some excellent examples: